jyork03/sdc-highway-path-planning/README.md

 ### Model Details
 Currently, control decisions are made via decision trees, which are used to set explicit values for velocity and lane changes.
+Many concepts are borrowed from Udacity's Q&A session.

 The model starts by iterating through the sensor fusion data to calculate the gaps between the ego car and other cars in the current and surrounding